deltadefi-protocol/aiken-virtual-dex/specs/5_trade_account.md

 3. Emergency operation - Redeemer `InitiateEmergencyIncident {initiate_before}`

    - Signed by owner
-   - Emergency token is minted, with minting redeemer checked
+   - Emergency token is minted
    - Input UTxO is with datum of `EmergencyIncidentInitiation {owner}`
    - Transaction has a validity interval before `initiate_before`
    - Output UTxO back to current address with `TradeEmergencyAction` Datum attached inline and with `EmergencyToken`